TjerkZ/S3-Dreamcatcher/Learing outcomes/2 Software quality.md

 You use software **tooling and methodology** that continuously monitors and improve the software quality during software development.

 # Unit tests
-For the API i wrote some unit tests. this way when i made changes to the logic i could see if they still gave the exepected resualt.
+For the API i wrote some unit tests. this way when i made changes to the logic i could see if they still gave the exepected results.

 # Static code analysis